TheRealAnonymous008/Thesis-Playground/README.md

 Phase 1
 * 1h- Power System
-* 1h- Delivery System
+* 30m- Service System (each stock in inventory is associated with an order )

 Phase II
 * 1h - Failure Module
-* 2h - Inventory Management System
+* 1h30 - Inventory Management System
 * 1h - Scheduling Module (includes a module for setting due dates and allocating which jobs assemblers should do)

 Phase 3
 * 3h - Critical factory KPI monitors.
-* 30m - Cutting System (low prio)
+* 30m - Cutting System (low priority)